-In Fig. 3 we show the centric structures for CBDC (left) and PhMDA (right), with the characteristic atomic displacements of the different polar distortion modes shown by colored arrows.
+In Fig. 3 we show the centric structures for CBDC (left-hand side) and PhMDA (right-hand side), with the characteristic atomic displacements of the different polar distortion modes shown by arrows.
 As the polar mode acts separately on different Wyckoff positions (WPs) of the high-symmetry structure, it is meaningful to consider the action of the polar distortion on atoms belonging to different WPs separately.
-We denote these as A(WP) and they are shown from top to bottom in Fig. 3.
-For CBDC, we have A(4e)and A(4b) as intra- and inter-molecular proton transfer distortions and A(8f) as out-of-plane molecular twisting (buckling) and pi-bond switching of carboxylic groups.
-For each of them we have calculated the polarization by displacing only the atoms belonging to a given WP orbit and keeping the rest of them in their centrosymmetric positions, obtaining $P{4b} = (6.6, 0, -5.5), P{4e} = (0.5, 0, -1.6)$ and $\mathbf{P}{8f} = (5.5, 0, 0.4) \, \mu C/cm^2$.
-Notably, their sum is $(12.6,0,-6.7)\,\mu\text{C/cm}^2$ which is almost equal to the total polarization $\mathbf{P}{tot} = (12.7, 0, -6.6) \, \mu \text{C/cm}^2$ calculated from the total polar distortion.
+We denote these as A(WP), and they are shown from top to bottom in Fig. 3.
+For CBDC, we have A(4e) and A(4b) as intramolecular and intermolecular proton transfer distortions and A(8f) as outof-plane molecular twisting (buckling) and π -bond switching of carboxylic groups.
+For each of them we have calculated the polarization by displacing only the atoms belonging to a given WP orbit and keeping the rest of them in their centrosymmetric positions, obtaining $\mathbf{P}{4e} = (0.5, 0, -1.6), \mathbf{P}{4b} =$ (6.6, 0, -5.5) and $\mathbf{P}{8f} = (5.5, 0, 0.4) \ \mu C/cm^2$.
+Notably, their sum is (12.6,0,-6.7) μ C/cm2, which is almost equal to the total polarization $\mathbf{P}{tot} = (12.7, 0, -6.6) \ \mu C/cm^2$, calculated from the total polar distortion.
 The linearity of the partial polarizations is compatible with displacive-type ferroelectricity.
-Surprisingly, the mode decomposition shows that the A (8f) mode makes almost as large a contribution as the inter-molecular proton transfer in determining the total polarization.
-This effect can be related to a double(π)-bond switching of carboxylic C=O \iff C-O bonds correlated with the "inter-molecular" and "intramolecular" hydrogen distortion.
+Surprisingly, the mode decomposition shows that the A(8f) mode makes almost as large a contribution as the intermolecular proton transfer in determining the total polarization.
+This effect can be related to a double(π)-bond switching of carboxylic $C=O \iff C-O$ bonds correlated with the intermolecular and intramolecular hydrogen distortion.
 This is shown in Fig. 4, where we present an enlarged view of the A(8f) mode.
 In the upper part, we show the centric case, with hydrogens equidistant from nearest carbons or oxygens.
-In the lower part, we show the cooperative hydrogen distortions leading to the $+\mathbf{P}$ or $-\mathbf{P}$ state, which correlates, in turn, with the switching of double and single C-O bonds and with the shortening/elongation of the corresponding C-O bonds, in both $+\mathbf{P}$ and $-\mathbf{P}$.
-This picture is further confirmed by the following computational experiment: (i) we first consider all the atoms at their centric positions (upper part in Fig. 4); (ii) we then move only the intramolecular hydrogen as, for instance, in the $+\mathbf{P}$ state, keeping all the other atoms fixed.
-The charge density difference between (i) and (ii) (not reported here) shows an incipient pile-up of out-of-plane charge between $C_2=O_2$ and $C_1=O_3$, which corresponds to the incipient formation of the π (double) bonds.
-One could expect that the polar carboxylic groups, rather than the less polar C-C bonds, might be responsible for the large polarization of the buckling mode.
-To confirm this, we have further extracted the contribution of the C=O/C-O bonds to this polarization.
-The extracted polarization of (4.8, 0, $-0.1)\mu C/cm^2$ [vs. the remaining contributions of (0.8, 0, $(0.4) \,\mu C/cm^2$ account for most of the large polarization of the A(8f) mode.
-Again linearity is well fulfilled.
-This clearly explains the origin of the surprisingly large polarization of the buckling mode.
-For PhMDA, we find partial modes A(4a), A(4c) and A(8d) whose contributions to the polarization are 5.8, 1.0 and $0.3 \,\mu \text{C/cm}^2$ along the z polar axis, respectively.
-The linearity holds also in this case, but now the inter-molecular proton transfer does give the dominant contribution.
+In the lower part, we show the cooperative hydrogen distortions leading to the $+\mathbf{P}$ or $-\mathbf{P}$ state, which correlates, in turn, with the switching of double and single C-O bonds and with the shortening and/or elongation of the corresponding C-O bonds, in both $+\mathbf{P}$ and $-\mathbf{P}$.
+This picture is further confirmed by the following computational experiment: (i) We first consider all the atoms at their centric positions (upper part in Fig. 4); (ii) we then move only the intramolecular and intermolecular hydrogen as, for instance, in the +P state, keeping all the other atoms fixed.
+The charge-density difference between (ii) and (i) shows a pileup of out-of-plane charge between $C_2=O_2$ and $C_1=O_3$, which corresponds to the incipient formation of the π (double) bonds.
+This can be easily seen in Fig. 5, where we highlight the charge-density difference isosurfaces between (ii) and (i) due to hydrogen displacements.
+In this case, these isourfaces correspond to an increase of charge with respect to case (i): By moving only the intramolecular and intermolecular hydrogen atom, charge accumulates in regions of π -bond formation (see Fig. 4).

-FIG. 3: (Color online) Displacements patterns (arrows) connecting centric to polar structures for atoms belonging to specified Wyckoff positions (top to bottom) for CBDC (left) and PhMDA (right).
+FIG. 3.
+(Color online) Displacements patterns (arrows) connecting centric to polar structures for atoms belonging to specified Wyckoff positions (top to bottom) for CBDC (left-hand side) and PhMDA (right-hand side).